GokulVSD/gokulvsd.github.io/_posts/2020-09-22-go-a-comprehensive-overview.md

 ```

 An init function takes the place of a constructor.
 There's no function overloading, but that's alright by me.
 It always just seemed like a feature for the sake of making a programmer
-feel like they're doing something clever, as opposed to being a meaninfully useful in more than a handful of cases.
+feel like they're doing something clever, as opposed to being meaninfully useful in more than a handful of cases.

 On a side note, the [GoLang FAQ](https://golang.org/doc/faq) page is the BOMB: